Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core.md

 ```
 If the registered timer source is no longer needed, you should remove it by calling `tizen_core_remove_source()`.

-## Removing a source from tizen core
+## Removing a source from Tizen Core
 To remove a source registered with `tizen_core_add_idle_job()` or `tizen_core_add_timer()`, use `tizen_core_remove_source()` as follows:
 ```c
 {